 - The show's USAF technical advisers put the kibosh on a proposed Sam-Jack relationship that the writers had been planning.

-- Carter also managaes to maintain a relationship with Pete Shanahan for most of a series.
+- Carter also manages to maintain a relationship with Pete Shanahan for most of a season.

 - Also Stargate Atlantis with almost all of the expedition members being single.
 Justified as they were chosen because they didn't have significant people waiting for them.
 (It was a one-way mission to another galaxy).
 Elizabeth who is initially the exception, breaks up with her boyfriend expressly for this reason.